huntbrooks85/WRAP/README.md

 <p>3.
 Fixing Astroquery Module </p>

 1) Open the "replacement_module" directory
-2) Copy the "core.py" file
+2) Copy the "core.py" file onto your Desktop
 3) Go to the file directory containing the UKIDSS astroquery files (example: "/Users/hunter_brooks8/opt/anaconda3/lib/python3.8/site-packages/astroquery/ukidss")
 4) If you are struggling to find your file directory use these steps:
-   1) Type: ```ipython```, in your terminal
+   1) Type: ```python3```, in your terminal
    2) Type: ```import astroquery```, in your terminal
    3) Type: ```astroquery.__file__```, in your terminal
    4) This provides you with your astroquery file directory
+   5) Leave the ```python3``` window by pressing "control + z"
+5) Open the "ukidss" folder in this directory, so that you can see the existing "core.py" file.
-5) Replace the "core.py" file in the astroquery UKIDSS directory with the "core.py" file in WRAP's "replacement_module" directory
+6) Replace the "core.py" file in the astroquery UKIDSS directory with the "core.py" file copied on your Desktop.

 <h2> 🏆 Opening Application: </h2>

-*   Note 1: Only tested on MacOS Ventura 13.*, problems may occur for older versions of MacOS and versions for Windows and Linux will be made in the future.
+*   Note 1: Only tested on MacOS Ventura 13.X and Windows 11, problems may occur for older versions of MacOS and Windows (needs to be tested on Linux)
+*   Note 2: Windows does not support the astro-datalab package, therefore Windows does not have the Noirlab Source Catalog option.
-*   Note 2: The window close button has been disabled, to close WRAP please click the red "Close WRAP" button at the bottom.
+*   Note 3: The window close button has been disabled, to close WRAP please click the red "Close WRAP" button at the bottom.
-*   Note 3: The orientation for all of the catalogs is North pointed up and East pointing left.
+*   Note 4: The orientation for all of the catalogs is North pointed up and East pointing left.
-*   Note 4: 2MASS can have strange imaging cropping, this is a warning that it may happen and do not be alarmed by it.
+*   Note 5: 2MASS can have strange imaging cropping, this is a warning that it may happen and do not be alarmed by it.

 <p> How to Start Program </p>

 1) Open terminal
 2) Go to the file directory that contains "WRAP.py" (example: "cd /Users/hunter/Desktop/WRAP")
-3) Type "python WRAP.py" into the terminal
+3) Type ```python3 WRAP.py``` (MacOS) or ```python3 .\WRAP.py``` (Windows) into the terminal

 <p> How to Use WRAP </p>